PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 07:35:21
+Last updated: 2024-04-05 07:36:28
-Random Quote: It's "The Little Engine with Wood", "The Whore-ient Express", "The Long Island Tail Road"! - Barney Stinson
+Random Quote: Hey, want to come to my house and play telephone?
+I got the string, you got the cans. - Barney Stinson